-Nigerian authorities intercepted a ship and arrested its Russian crew on Oct.
-23 after they found several guns and around 8,500 rounds of ammunition aboard.
+Nigerian authorities intercepted a ship and arrested its all-Russian crew on Oct.
+23 after they found several guns and about 8,500 rounds of ammunition aboard.

-Arms smuggling to and through Nigeria is rife.
-Demand for weapons is great because of an Islamist rebellion in the north, armed robbery and kidnapping by gangs in the south and oil theft and piracy in the southeast.
+Arms smuggling is rife to and through Nigeria.
+Africa’s top oil producer faces multiple security challenges, including Islamist rebels in the north, armed robbery or kidnapping gangs in the south, and oil thieves and pirates in the southeast.

-The country is also sometimes used as a conduit for shipping arms to other conflict-ridden parts of West Africa.
+The country is also sometimes used as a conduit for shipping arms into other conflict-ridden parts of West Africa.

-In 2010, a consignment of rocket launchers, grenades and other explosives from Iran was seized in Lagos, causing a diplomatic row between Nigeria and Iran.
-It also strained ties between Iran and Senegal, which accused Iranian security forces of trying to supply weapons to its Casamance rebels.
-(Reporting by Isaac Abrak; Additional reporting by Gabriela Baczynska in Moscow; Writing by Tim Cocks; Editing by Tom Pfeiffer)
+In 2010, a consignment of rocket launchers, grenades and other explosives from Iran was seized in Lagos, causing a diplomatic incident between Nigerian and Iran, and later between Iran and Senegal, which accused Iranian security forces of trying to supply weapons to its Casamance rebels.
+(Reporting by Isaac Abrak; Writing by Tim Cocks; Editing by Mark Heinrich)